New Albany, Ohio: Economy

-The New Albany Market Square, a popular community gathering place in the center of the city, is home to many businesses, including Starbucks, Learning Express, New Albany Realty, Rusty Bucket Corner Tavern, and the New Albany Branch of the Columbus Metropolitan Library.
+The New Albany Market Square is a popular community gathering place in the center of the city.
+It is home to many businesses and the New Albany Branch of the Columbus Metropolitan Library.

 Notable companies headquartered in New Albany include Abercrombie & Fitch (part of the retail clothing conglomerate built by Les Wexner) and Commercial Vehicle Group.
 The former is the leading employer within the city boundaries.
 On March 10, 2011, Bob Evans Farms, Inc. announced plans to move their corporate headquarters (and almost 400 corporate employees) from the south side of Columbus to New Albany.
 Construction on their headquarters was completed in 2013.
 Other employers in the city include Discover Financial Services, Aetna Life Insurance, American Electric Power, UBS, New Albany-Plain Local School District, and the Mount Carmel New Albany Surgical Hospital.
 Most of the large office buildings housing these employers lie in a corridor between Route 161 and Central College Road to the north.

-Facebook opened a data center in New Albany in 2020.
+In 2020, Facebook opened a data center in New Albany.
 Google has broken ground on its own data center.
 In January 2022, Intel announced plans to build the world's largest semiconductor fabrication plant on 926 acres of land that was approved to be annexed into New Albany.
-Construction began in September 2022, and is scheduled to be completed in late 2025.
+Construction began in September 2022, and is scheduled to be completed in late 2026 after being delayed from an original completion date of late 2025.